DarkMatterCore/xyzzy-mod/README.md

 * Compatibility with USB mass storage devices.
 * Support for GCN controllers and newer WiiMotes.
 * Retrieves SD IV, MD5 Blanker and MAC address.
-* Besides generating a "keys.txt" file with a hexdump of every dumped key, these files are also created:
+* Besides generating a "keys.txt" file with a hexdump of every dumped key, which follows the format required by [wad2bin](https://github.com/DarkMatterCore/wad2bin), these files are also created:
     * "bootmii_keys.bin" (follows the BootMii keys.bin format).
     * "device.cert" (raw device certificate dump).
     * "otp.bin" (raw OTP memory dump).